saschwafel/csv_reader/README.md

 To use:

+Import the module via

+    import csv_reader

+or

-Import the module via “import csv_reader” or “from csv_reader import open_csv, write_csv (you’ll need to copy it into the working directory)
+    from csv_reader import open_csv, write_csv # (you’ll need to copy it into the working directory)

 Then you can do something like the following: